carceneaux/arsano.ninja/content/post/veeam-ansible-collection.md

 ]
 +++

-After completing my PowerShell script recently to [upgrade Veeam Backup & Replication environments to v10](https://github.com/VeeamHub/powershell/tree/master/BR-UpgradeV10), I wanted to take the next step and automate the full lifecycle process.
+After completing my PowerShell script to [upgrade Veeam Backup & Replication environments to v10](https://github.com/VeeamHub/powershell/tree/master/BR-UpgradeV10), I wanted to take the next step and automate the full lifecycle process.
 I've had Ansible in my sights for a while to do this as it can natively use PowerShell.

 [Markus Kraus](https://twitter.com/vMarkus_K), a Veeam VanGaurd, started work along this same train of thought last year and recently updated the code to support [Veeam Backup & Replication v10](https://mycloudrevolution.com/en/2020/02/05/veeam-availability-suite-10-unattended-installation/).
 As this was my first Ansible role to write, it was very helpful to use Markus's code as a base for my project.

-Here are the capabilities of this release:
+## Capabilities of this release

 * Automated *Install/Patch/Upgrade* operations for all products in the [Veeam Availability Suite](https://www.veeam.com/data-center-availability-suite.html)
 * Versions supported for *Install/Patch*: